BurnyCoder/Landing/docs/Contents/Exobrain/Topics/Artificial Intelligence.md

 ## Definitions
 - A [[Systems theory|system]] that is [[intelligence|intelligent]] and constructed by humans.
 - A branch of [[computer science]] which develops and studies [[intelligence|intelligent]] machines.
+- Artificial intelligence (AI), in its broadest sense, is intelligence exhibited by machines, particularly computer systems.
+It is a field of research in computer science that develops and studies methods and software which enable machines to perceive their environment and uses learning and intelligence to take actions that maximize their chances of achieving defined [[goal|goals]].
 ## Technical summaries
 -
 ## Main resources